thespad/thespad.github.io/content/posts/integrating-crowdsec-with-traefik-discord/index.md

 author: "Adam"
 ---

+### A Further Update

+Since writing this post I've now moved from using the Traefik Crowdsec Bouncer container to using a [plugin-based bouncer](https://github.com/maxlerebourg/crowdsec-bouncer-traefik-plugin) as it performs better and is actively maintained.

 ### Update To The Update

 The issue with upstream proxies and the Traefik bouncer has been resolved by the maintainer.
 I'll leave my fork up in case I get some more free time to work on it.